Table of Contents

 Structure of Ganglia

-The basic structure of ganglia primarily comprises of somatic and dendritic parts that bundle up or connect.
+The basic structure of ganglia primarily made up of somatic and dendritic parts that bundle up or connect.
 Ganglia that interconnect are termed as plexus.

 In contrast to the PNS ganglion, the brain also has an interconnected nuclei network known as the “basal ganglia“, also called “basal nuclei“.
 The well-known locations of the basal ganglia the brainstem, thalamus, and cerebral cortex.
 These ganglia have many main functions, including motor control, feelings, intelligence, and learning.